Marshland High School

 Marshland High School is a mixed secondary school in the King's Lynn and West Norfolk District of Norfolk, England, and in the village of West Walton (near Wisbech).

 Description

 Previously a foundation school administered by Norfolk County Council, Marshland High School converted to academy status in November 2015, however the school continues to coordinate with Norfolk County Council for admissions.
 It is part of the West Norfolk Academies Trust.

-In 2018, Marshland received a 'good' rating from Ofsted.
+In 2018 and again in 2024 Marshland received a 'good' rating from Ofsted.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.

 Key Stage 3

 The school, Marshland, decided in 2016 that Key Stage 3 should contains years 7, 8 and 9's as pupils would be better served by doing a three-year exam-focused Key Stage 4.
 The increasing number of students entering the school with very poor literacy skills and social skills is a concern.
 This is no longer the case.
 Later on, Marshland decided to change back to KS3 containing pupils of Years 7, 8 and 9.
 Which GSCE's are chosen in the late year 9.